Echo327/science_is_fun/README.md

 EDIT(13/11/2017): I am just uploading a version I think was the final one.
 I need to check and polish this code.
 Picture included in picture folder showing results.

+The code is not parallelised and does not take advantage of multiple cores or threads and takes around 10 minutes on a 2.5 GHz i5 3rd Gen Intel CPU.